 The first draft is not the final proofread copy

 Trying to hold on to certain words, phrases, sentences, paragraphs, etc. is probably ineffective.
 It can be limiting to hold onto words as if they were carved in stone or cast in concrete.

 There’s a difference between putting words down on paper and polishing those words for a finished product.
 No sentence should escape your eye when you’re trying to communicate your message, whether it’s a work of fiction or non-fiction.
 And yes, that takes some effort, and it’s probably more drudge than the fun of creating the original.

 The power of rewriting

-This is the stage of writing where you get to improve the first words you dashed out into well-crafted sentences, ones that fit each other in terms of flow and rhythm, ones that convey your message or story most effectively.
+This is the stage of writing where you get to put the first words you dashed out into well-crafted sentences.
+You get to make sure that they fit each other in terms of flow and rhythm, that they convey your message or story most effectively.
 None of your text should be exempt from this critical review.

 Openings and closings

 Anyone who’s written a work that’s longer than a paragraph knows that the opening section (e.g., Introduction) or opening line of a section is critical to “hooking” a reader.
 And writers often spend hours or days working on these lines.